 Repetition is Important

-Shortly after Cologne, my freerunning partner David achieved something we had only dreamed of, and as video-game-nerds never thought possible: David found a girl who was willing to be his girlfriend.
+Shortly after Cologne, my Parkour partner David achieved something we had only dreamed of, and as video-game-nerds never thought possible: David found a girl who was willing to be his girlfriend.

 To his excitement, this involved her touching his penis—a lot—and even sex.
 Incredible!
 It would take me another year before I would even kiss a girl—she was from Kazakstan with a really nice butt—but she didn’t want to repeat the act (granted, my first kiss must’ve felt like a Great Dane licking ice-cream off of your face).

-As David’s sex career kicked off, his freerunning career came to an end, which devastated me at the time.
+As David’s sexual career kicked off, his Parkour career came to an end, which devastated me at the time.
 But it turns out this was the best thing that could’ve happened to my training.

 Only seeing other freerunners on weekends, I spent the remaining five days of the week training myself, and I built the most efficient German training regime ever.